 Importantly, none of these failure factors are insurmountable.

 So, where is your organization currently with IT self-service?
 Have you succeeded with benefit delivery?
 Or do you still need to start, improve, or restart your IT self-service capabilities?

-Wherever you are with IT self-service, we’d really appreciate you taking the few minutes to complete our quick survey – the findings will be presented back in a future ITSM.tools article.
+Wherever you are with your IT self-service portal, we’d really appreciate you taking the few minutes to complete our quick survey – the findings will be presented back in a future ITSM.tools article.

 If you would like to read some helpful ITSM articles, please take a look at these:

 - The Similarities and Differences between ITIL 4 and VeriSM

 - Debunking the Common IT Asset Management Myths